Can I Buy a Property in my Child’s Name?

 If you buy a property for your child to live in with the intention that they will legally own it in the future, you will have to consider that it will be a second property for you, which means you will have to pay Stamp Duty Land Tax on the purchase at 3 per cent above the standard rate.

 You’ll also need to go through the conveyancing process on transferring the property to your child.
+Understanding the full cost implications is something wealth management professionals can assist with, especially when balancing long-term family goals.
 This adds even more to the costs of buying and putting property in a child’s name.

 You may therefore find it more straightforward, and cheaper, to gift your child money to help them buy their own house, rather than buying one for them yourself and putting property in your child’s name.